-Martin Noergaard did his PhD with the title "optimization of preprocessing pipelines in PET/MRI neuroimaging" at the University of Copenhagen, in collaboration with University of Toronto, and the Martinos Center (MGH/Harvard-MIT).
+Martin Noergaard did his PhD with the title "optimizing preprocessing pipelines in PET/MR neuroimaging" at the University of Copenhagen, in collaboration with University of Toronto, and the Martinos Center (MGH/Harvard-MIT).
 Martin has a strong expertise in medical image analysis, and is heavily involved in data sharing initiatives, standardization/evaluation of workflows for PET brain imaging, and developing the BIDS standard for PET imaging.

 Honors & Awards

 DFF International Postdoc Fellowship (grant of 211,000 USD), Stanford University (01/07/2020-31/03/2022)

 Carlsberg Foundation Internationalization Fellowship 2019 (grant of 105,000 USD) - declined for DFF, Stanford University (01/07/2020-31/03/2022)

 Lundbeckfonden travel stipend 2017 (grant of 10,000 USD), MGH/Harvard-MIT Martinos Center for Biomedical Imaging, Harvard Medical School, Massachusetts, USA (01/08/2017-01/01/2018)

 University of Copenhagen travel stipend 2017 (grant of 5,500 USD), MGH/Harvard-MIT Martinos Center for Biomedical Imaging, Harvard Medical School, Massachusetts, USA (01/08/2017-01/01/2018)